-Paragraphs 42-43 of ISA 700 (Revised) require that if the auditor addresses other reporting responsibilities in the auditor's report on the financial statements that are in addition to the auditor's responsibilities under the ISAs, that these other reporting responsibilities shall be addressed in a separate section in the auditor's report with a heading titled Report on Other Legal and Regulatory Requirements or otherwise as appropriate to the content of the section, unless these other reporting responsibilities required by the ISAs in which case the other reporting responsibilities may be presented in the same section as the related report elements required by the ISAs.
+Paragraphs 42-43 of ISA 700 (Revised) require that if the auditor addresses other reporting responsibilities in the auditor's report on the financial statements that are in addition to the auditor's responsibilities under the ISAs, that these other reporting responsibilities shall be addressed in a separate section in the auditor's report with a heading titled Report on Other Legal and Regulatory Requirements or otherwise as appropriate to the content of the section, unless these other reporting responsibilities address the same topics as those presented under the reporting responsibilities required by the ISAs in which case the other reporting responsibilities may be presented in the same section as the related report elements required by the ISAs.
 If other reporting responsibilities are presented in the same section as the related report elements required by the ISAs, the auditor's report shall clearly differentiate the other reporting responsibilities from the reporting that is required by the ISAs.